Dr Vicky Kapogianni

 Background

-Vicky is a Lecturer in EU and International Law and Programme Director for LLB (Law).
-Prior to joining the University of Reading, Vicky held positions at University of Kent, Newcastle University, Cardiff Metropolitan University, as well as lectured at a number of institutions overseas.
-Vicky has taught on a variety of undergraduate and postgraduate law modules such as EU Law, International Human Rights Law, Migration and Refugee Law, International Public Law, International Criminal law, International Relations, among other; In 2021, she received the Newcastle education development fund for her project on ‘Beyond Conventional Educational Environments: Videogamising International Law’, where she employed commercial video games to yield higher learning gains and achieve the curriculum’s learning goals and objectives while providing an immersive experience.
-In 2023, she received the investment in research fund from the University of Kent for her project on ‘Genocide & the Ocean’.
-The project tackles contemporary global issues that go beyond the terracentric presumptions of genocidal violence and the 'blood & soil’ narratives and explores the hidden maritime dimensions of sea-related violence/group destruction.
+Vicky is a Lecturer in International and Environmental Law and Programme Director for LLB (Law) and LLB Law with Criminology.
+Prior to joining the University of Reading, she held positions at the University of Kent, Newcastle University, and Cardiff Metropolitan University, as well as at institutions in France, Italy, Greece, and the UAE.
+She has taught across a wide range of undergraduate and postgraduate law modules including EU Law, International Human Rights Law, Migration and Refugee Law, Environmental and Climate Law, and International Public Law.
+In 2021, she received the Newcastle education development award for her project ‘Beyond Conventional Educational Environments: Videogamising International Law,’ employing commercial video games to achieve higher learning gains and immersive educational experiences

 Academic qualifications